-NO. OF REDUNDANCIES IN ANY 3 MONTH PERIOD Period of Consultation Less than 20 possible redundancies Managers should allow a 30 day consultation prior to any redundancy notice being issued 20 - 99 possible redundancies 30 days statutory consultation period (including notification to the BIS) 100+ 45 days statutory consultation period (including notification to BIS)
+NO. OF REDUNDANCIES IN ANY 3 MONTH PERIOD Period of Consultation Less than 20 possible redundancies Managers should allow a 30 day consultation prior to any redundancy notice being issued 20 - 99 possible redundancies 30 days statutory consultation period (including notification to the RPS) 100+ 45 days statutory consultation period (including notification to RPS)

-6.3 Notification to the Department for Business Innovation and Skills (BIS)
+6.3 Notification to the Redundancy Payments Service

-It is a legal requirement to notify BIS in writing of a proposal to make 20 or more employees redundant.
-Notification must be made on form HR1, which can be obtained from the BIS website. www.bis.gov.uk At least 45 days notice must be given if 100 or more employees are to be made redundant, and at least 30 days for 20 to 99 employees.
-The Head of People & Development (or his/her representative) will normally undertake this notification.
+It is a legal requirement to notify RPS in writing of a proposal to make 20 or more employees redundant.
+Notification must be made on form HR1, which can be obtained from www.gov.uk.
+At least 45 days' notice must be given if 100 or more employees are to be made redundant, and at least 30 days for 20 to 99 employees.
+The Strategic HR Manager (or his/her representative) will normally undertake this notification.